-Interns are expected to take sick leave when they are sick.
+Interns are expected to be absent when they are sick.
 KCML apply the principle of the PCANZ sick leave provisions for ministers as described in the Conditions of Service Manual:

 "Sick leave is available on a basis of as and when necessary.
 A medical certificate will be required for absences longer than one week"